 Beyond the common core requirements, there are many opportunities to tailor the program to each individual student’s interests and objectives.
 Further courses in the department, electives in other departments, independent study projects, and research activities are selected by the student and his or her advisory committee.
 Seminars allow faculty and students to explore, in depth, topics of current mutual interest.
 Practicum arrangements in organizational settings expose students to some of the everyday problems of applying their research and professional skills.
 Each student is required to be involved in research and is encouraged to obtain supervised teaching experience in the course of his or her program.

 The on-campus doctoral program admits only students interested in attaining the Ph.D. degree.
-If you are interested in a terminal master’s degree only, please see our online Master’s in Applied Industrial/Organizational Psychology program (which is entirely separate from the doctoral program).
+If you are interested in a terminal master’s degree only, please see our online Master’s of Applied Industrial/Organizational Psychology program (which is entirely separate from the doctoral program).

 Past graduates have moved comfortably into jobs in personnel research departments of industrial and governmental organizations, psychology departments and business schools in universities, consulting firms, and research institutes.